Vermont Overland Rally

 A note about the VOR:

 The focus for this rally will be to really showcase Vermont specifically and all it has to offer the overland traveler and bird watching enthusiast.
 Our overlanding outings will be geared specifically to expose participants to the local products, beautiful scenery, lush green terrain and historical context of overlanding in Vermont.
-Our navigation seminars will leave you fully capable of not only locating all Vermont public byways, but also knowing which ones are good to explore and which ones are better left untraveled.
+Our navigation system will leave you fully capable of not only locating all Vermont public byways, but also knowing which ones are good to explore and which ones are better left untraveled.
 And the food, oh the food!
 Experience the taste extravaganza of food made from real, locally raised and grown ingredients.
 There’s just nothing better.

 LASTLY, IF YOU’RE PLANNING ON COMING, PLEASE POST UP ON THIS EXPO THREAD TO LET EVERYONE KNOW!!